Glossary of terms

 SHISA - guardian dog figures, unique to OKINAWA prefecture.

-SHUDEI - a brick colored clay used for pottery.
+SHUDEI - a brick colored clay rich in ferric oxide, used in the production of

 [T]